mlip-cmu/book/20-data-science-and-software-engineering-process-models.md

 <figcaption>

-An example of a notebook interleaving code and text cells and showing the output of a code cell below the cell.
+An example of a notebook interleaving code and text cells and showing the output of a code cell below the cell. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>